hashicorp/nomad/website/source/docs/operating-a-job/update-strategies/blue-green-and-canary-deployments.html.md

 ==> Evaluation "61ac2be5" finished with status "complete"
 ```

-If we now look at the job's status we can see that after promotion, Nomad
+If we look at the job's status we see that after promotion, Nomad stopped the
-stopped the older allocations and is only running the new one.
-This now
+older allocations and is only running the new one.
+This now completes our
-completes our blue/green deployment.
+blue/green deployment.

 ```text
 $ nomad status docs